Dober09/MobileKoisk/README.md

 ## 🌟 Acknowledgments

-- Our community contributors
-- .NET MAUI team
-- All our beta testers
-- Supporting retail partners
+-   Lebohang Lehutjo
+-   seimela ayishah
 ---

 Made with ❤️ by the Mobile Kiosk Team